mitchfen/Android_Light_Sensing_App/README.md

 ### Overview
 Basic app that reads light sensor on a timer.
 It also writes sensor data to a txt file.
 Aren't light units fascinating?

 ### Installation
-Clone this repository and open, and build in Android Studio.
+Clone this repository, then open and build it in Android Studio.
 Note that I used a linear layout and 5.5" screen for my tests, so it may look wrong on different sized devices.